researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

            },
            agreementData: {
-                loaded: true|false, //default is false, whether or not the agreementData has been loaded already },
+                loaded: true|false, //default is false, whether or not the agreementData has been loaded already
+                loading: true|false, //default is false, whether or not the agreementData has been loaded, },
         }
     }